aristosv/freqtrade/README.md

 # freqtrade

-Install freqtrade cryptotrading bot on a Debian 10 machine.
+Install [freqtrade](https://github.com/freqtrade/freqtrade) cryptotrading bot on a Debian 10 machine.

-The script provides the configuration, strategy and service file.
+**Disclaimer:** This software can, and probably will, lose your money.
+Investigate, find a strategy you're comfortable with, and use it with this bot.
+You are responsible for your decisions and your money.
+The script provides a configuration, strategy and service file.
+Look at them, understand them, modify them.
+Good luck.

 Before continuing make sure you already have the following information: